libigl/libigl/tutorial/tutorial.md

 at vertex $i$ in triangle $j$ [][#meyer_2003].

-Just like the continuous analog, our discrete Gaussian curvature reveals elliptic, hyperbolic and parabolic vertices on the domain.
+Just like the continuous analog, our discrete Gaussian curvature reveals elliptic, hyperbolic and parabolic vertices on the domain, as demonstrated in [Example 202](202GaussianCurvature/main.cpp).

 ![The `GaussianCurvature` example computes discrete Gaussian curvature and visualizes it in pseudocolor.](images/bumpy-gaussian-curvature.jpg)